 - The taping happened in September 2014, and the episode aired at the end of January 2015.
 I received my car at the end of March 2015.

 - I decided to keep the car, but I did upgrade it.
 I had to pay the taxes on the car, and license/registration, and will have to pay the additional taxes the car prize winnings adds to my income.
 So it’s not a free car, by any measure, but I’m essentially paying the price of a used car for a new car.

 TIPS & INFORMATION ON HOW TO BE A CONTESTANT ON LET'S MAKE A DEAL:

 If you’re a super energetic, happy, smiley person and are in (or can get to) Los Angeles, I say, GO FOR IT!

 This is all just based on my experience.
 Hopefully this helps, but don’t take it as a step by step guarantee to get on the show.

 EDIT* I attended this show in 2014.
-The processes in going there may have changed a bit, but the general tips are still useful
+The processes in going there may have changed a bit (especially with COVID - there are less contestants chosen, and some are even virtual), but the general tips are still useful

 - Follow @letsmakeadeal on Twitter, and check it the day before you go.
 They’ll sometimes mention things for you to bring, and you could win prizes if you have it and they pick you.